/User-Friendly 3D-CoSTAR

 For this application we envision a user-friendly command line interface (CLI), passing information to a well thought out internal data model on which the multi-step cost simulation is performed after which the selected results are provided to the user in a clear and convenient format.
 A possible extension of this would be the inclusion of a graphical user interface (GUI) to further improve the user experience and ease of adoption.
 Finally, but not less important, is clear documentation, usage guidelines, and examples/tutorials.
 It is likely (but not fixed yet) that these will be built in Python(3), with the GUI build in the QT framework, as this would allow you to build on pre-existing (imec) libraries and expertise.

 We are looking for a student Computer Science / Informatics, with high/excellent grades and an interest to learn something regarding the manufacturing and test of integrated circuits (ICs).
 You should have experience writing Python applications in accordance to PEP guidelines, should be familiar with object-oriented programming, and pyQT GUI development.
 Deep knowledge of semiconductors is not required, but good mastering of the English language is, given the fact that imec is a very international place and English is the default language.
 Location: at imec’s headquarters in Leuven, Belgium.
 Duration of the project: 9 months.
-Start: to be decided, ASAP.
+Start: to be decided, Sept/Oct 2024 at earliest.

 What do we offer: